 This is according to a new study led by Nikhef researcher Suzan Basegmez du Pree, released this week.
 KM3NeT in the deep sea near Italy and France has excellent views of the center of the Milky Way.

 Nikhef is one of the major partners in the KM3NeT project.
-In the project, hundreds of lines with thousands of light detectors are suspended on the sea floor that can show the tracks of passing neutrinos.
+In the project, once completed, hundreds of lines with thousands of light detectors are suspended on the sea floor that can show the tracks of passing neutrinos.

 Matter in the universe is divided into ordinary matter like stars and nebulae and dark matter that does not give off light but does about four-fifths of all gravity.
 What constitutes this dark matter is unknown.
 It is not the particles in the standard model.